 But the arrangement does impose an important limitation.
 In a rising stock market, you will not fully participate in all of the investment gains of the underlying stock index.
 This is because there are caps imposed on fixed indexed annuities, as well as various formulas, spreads, and the fact that you will not receive dividends from the index.

-This means that the returns on fixed indexed annuities are generally better than what you can get certificates of deposit, but not as good as what you can get with stock index funds.
+This means that the returns on fixed indexed annuities are generally better than what you can get with certificates of deposit but not as good as what you can get with stock index funds.